-Ketogenic diet weight loss starts in your mind.
+Ketogenic diet weight loss requires a paradigm shift.

-I fully enjoy cheese, butter, and other dairy products, so that’s where I stray from Paleo.
-But overall, combining these two diets is one of the best ways to achieve any and all weight loss goals through nutrition and lifestyle changes.
-Because of this, I think the very first step towards better health and weight loss with a ketogenic diet, is to reframe how you think of food.
+Combining the keto diet with Paleo foods is a good way to go about it.
+Combining these two diets is one of the best ways to achieve weight loss goals through nutrition and lifestyle changes.
+Because of this, one of the first steps towards better health and weight loss from a ketogenic diet is to reframe how you think of food.

 This post should help you see that the USDA Food Guide Pyramid or their more recent guideline, MyPlate, are bogus.
 Millions of us rely on these guidelines as the way.
 But what has that resulted in?

 - 1 in 3 come down with cancer

 - Type 2 diabetes is rampant

 Everyone we know is connected to someone who is suffering.
 This was not always the case.
 This forces out some unanswered questions…

 - Should we be questioning our current nutrition advice?